junxit/us-congress-code/title-15/chapter-2a/sec-77p.md

 # § 77p.
 Additional remedies; limitation on remedies

-- **(a)** *Remedies additional* Except as provided in subsection (b) of this section, the rights and remedies provided by this subchapter shall be in addition to any and all other rights and remedies that may exist at law or in equity.
+- **(a)** *Remedies additional* Except as provided in subsection (b), the rights and remedies provided by this subchapter shall be in addition to any and all other rights and remedies that may exist at law or in equity.
 - **(b)** *Class action limitations* No covered class action based upon the statutory or common law of any State or subdivision thereof may be maintained in any State or Federal court by any private party alleging—
   - **(1)** an untrue statement or omission of a material fact in connection with the purchase or sale of a covered security; or
   - **(2)** that the defendant used or employed any manipulative or deceptive device or contrivance in connection with the purchase or sale of a covered security.
-- **(c)** *Removal of covered class actions* Any covered class action brought in any State court involving a covered security, as set forth in subsection (b) of this section, shall be removable to the Federal district court for the district in which the action is pending, and shall be subject to subsection (b) of this section.
+- **(c)** *Removal of covered class actions* Any covered class action brought in any State court involving a covered security, as set forth in subsection (b), shall be removable to the Federal district court for the district in which the action is pending, and shall be subject to subsection (b).
 - **(d)** *Preservation of certain actions*
   - **(1)** *Actions under State law of State of incorporation*
-    - **(A)** *Actions preserved* Notwithstanding subsection (b) or (c) of this section, a covered class action described in subparagraph (B) of this paragraph that is based upon the statutory or common law of the State in which the issuer is incorporated (in the case of a corporation) or organized (in the case of any other entity) may be maintained in a State or Federal court by a private party.
+    - **(A)** *Actions preserved* Notwithstanding subsection (b) or (c), a covered class action described in subparagraph (B) of this paragraph that is based upon the statutory or common law of the State in which the issuer is incorporated (in the case of a corporation) or organized (in the case of any other entity) may be maintained in a State or Federal court by a private party.
     - **(B)** *Permissible actions* A covered class action is described in this subparagraph if it involves—
       - **(i)** the purchase or sale of securities by the issuer or an affiliate of the issuer exclusively from or to holders of equity securities of the issuer; or
       - **(ii)** any recommendation, position, or other communication with respect to the sale of securities of the issuer that—